mfasih72/mfasih72/README.md

 -  🧑‍💻 Python data manager and scientist
 -  📜 Expertise in basic to advanced python scripts
 -  📦 Proficient in using various data science , ml and ai libraries like Numpy, TensorFlow , Pandas
--  🔍 Deep understanding in data strucutres and algorithms for development and troubleshooting, 💾 Python MongoDB (Database)
+-  🔍 Deep understanding in data strucutres and algorithms for development and troubleshooting 💾 Python MongoDB (Database)
 -  📖 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...